carbon-design-system/carbon/docs/style.md

 situations.
 In general, however, we try to avoid them unless one of the following conditions occur:

-- The identitiy of a function or object is required as a dependency in a dependency array
+- The identity of a function or object is required as a dependency in a dependency array
 - We have observed performance issues due to allocations that can be reproduced and resolved using these techniques